Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 5. Colon preparation & anesthesia after effects

-The colon preparation solution taken before a colonoscopy may affect you for days after colonoscopy.
+The colon preparation solution taken before a colonoscopy may affect you for days afterward.

 Most colon preparations cause disturbances in normal beneficial bacteria inside the small intestine and the colon.